A structured global repository of tax obligations and deadlines

 Tax apprentice at Cerba Healthcare

-“Open source is the gold standard and as an engineer and lead developer at Algonomia, coding Tax software for almost a decade, I am certain that it can improve how tax knowledge is built and shared.”
+“Open source is the gold standard and as an engineer and lead developer at Algonomia, coding tax software for almost a decade, I am certain that it can improve how tax knowledge is built and shared.”

 Youssef Balma